 If you have an irrigation system or pool/pond lines, you should:

-If you don’t have time to insulate pipes, consider using heat tape, a heat lamp or a low-watt bulb to heat the space where the pipes are located, but be mindful of fire hazards and install with care.
+If you don’t have time to insulate pipes, and you want to prevent Frozen & Burst Pipe Damage Restoration, consider using heat tape, a heat lamp or a low-watt bulb to heat the space where the pipes are located, but be mindful of fire hazards and install with care.
 Never use a blow torch or a heat gun when thawing pipes, and exercise care when using a heat lamp.

 Sometimes, you won’t be able to protect your pipes until it is too late, and other times, pipes will freeze even despite your best efforts.
 If you suspect your pipes are frozen, you’ll need to take action right away.
 But how do you know for sure?
 Here are four major tip-offs: